mattsakiyama/mattsakiyama.github.io/music.md

 - Violin Sonata in A major, op.
 12 no. 2 by Ludwig Van Beethoven

 ## I am an orchestral violinist who has toured internationally.
-Most recently I was accepted into the National Youth Orchestra of the USA 2020 season, which was reduced to a two week remote program due to coronavirus.
-Stay safe everyone!

-My past orchestral seasons include:
-- National Youth Orchestra 2 2019, 2018
+- 3 consecutive seasons with the National Youth Orchestra program
+  - 1st violinist, NYO-USA 2020 with Maestro Jim Ross
+  - Associate Concertmaster, NYO2 2019 New York-Miami Tour with Maestro Carlos Miguel Prieto and soloists Gabriela Montero and Paquito D'Rivera
+  - 1st violinist, NYO2 2018 New York-Miami Tour with Maestro Carlos Miguel Prieto and soloist Gil Shaham
-- San Francisco Symphony Youth Orchestra 2016-2020, 2019 European Tour
+- 4 seasons with San Francisco Symphony Youth Orchestra
+  - 2019 European Tour featuring Grammy Award winning soloist Nicola Benedetti
+  - Youngest member in 2016
+  - 1st violinist from 2018-20
-- Sewanee Summer Music Festival 2017
+- Sewanee Summer Music Festival 2017, soloist and Concertmaster
+- 3 seasons with Golden State Youth Orchestra (formerly El Camino Youth Orchestra)
+  - Youngest member of Senior Symphony in 2015
+  - Assistant concertmaster of Sinfonietta in 2014

 ## I am a chamber musician who has won awards with different ensembles.
 - San Francisco Conservatory of Music Chamber Music Award (2020)